NCC-Computer-Club-Projects/NCC-Computer-Club-Website/contribution-guide.md

 1. Use `git branch <new-branch>` to create a new branch within your local repository.
 Use `git branch` to confirm that your branch has been created.

 2. Use `git switch <branch>` or `git checkout <branch>` to access and edit your new branch.
 Alternatively, you can use `git checkout -b <new-branch>` to create a new branch and switch to it simultaneously.
-Make sure the title of your new branch suits name of your change or new feature.
+Make sure the title of your new branch suits the name of your change or new feature.
 Creating a new branch in your local repository will not affect the branches of the remote repository.

 ### Implement Your Changes